 - Fewer Management Responsibilities – Project outsourcing typically involves outside teams with their own supervisors and project managers, which eases the burden of responsibility of company executives.

 - Quality Output Only – The main conditions for outsourcing assignments will always hinge on the quality of output and if this is diminished, the contract can always be terminated.

-- Fewer Legal Liabilities – Project outsourcing involves fewer legal responsibilities to the workers, with the option of also having limited liabilities with clients.
+- Fewer Legal Liabilities – Project outsourcing involves fewer legal responsibilities to the developers, with the option of also having limited liabilities with clients.

 - Limited Control – Unfortunately, project outsourcing affords very limited control on a practical basis due to the remote nature of the arrangement.

-- Restless Workforce – Company employees are typically not very fond of the idea that their jobs can be outsourced to cheaper, more dispensable people.
+- Restless Workforce – Company employees are typically not very fond of the idea of working with people they don’t know and have no interaction with.

-- Quality and Reliability – It can be difficult to be sure about the quality of the output of any given firm without trying them first and to be able to rely on the to keep producing that level of quality.
+- Quality and Reliability – It can be difficult to be sure about the quality of the output when you have no control over the development process.

-So, with the pros and cons of both staff augmentation and project outsourcing all laid out, the question now is which one to choose.
+So, with the pros and cons of both IT staff augmentation and project outsourcing all laid out, the question now is which one to choose.
 This really comes down to the needs of the company or the project.
-Staff augmentation is suitable for cases where there is a need to:
+This solution is suitable for cases where there is a need to:

 - Maintain a harmonious workplace